sid25ta/self_balancing_bike/README.md

 # eyrc22_DB_1007
-This repository is designated for the EYRC competition.
+The self-balancing bike developed for the EYRC competition.
 It does not include any codes, as they are confidential according to E-Yantra's policy.

 Balancing (4x speed):